 \section{Abstract}

-Numerous approximation algorithms for problems on geometric intersection graphs have been proposed in the literature, exhibiting a sharp trade-off between running times and approximation ratios.
+Numerous approximation algorithms for problems on unit disk graphs have been proposed in the literature, exhibiting a sharp trade-off between running times and approximation ratios.
 We introduce a variation of the known shifting strategy that allows us to obtain linear-time constant-factor approximation algorithms for such problems.
-To illustrate its applicability, we obtain results for three well-known optimization problems.
-Among such results, our method yields linear-time $(4+\eps)$-{ap\-prox\-i\-ma\-tions} for the maximum-weight independent set and the minimum dominating set of unit disk graphs, thus bringing significant performance improvements when compared to previous algorithms that achieve the same approximation ratios.
+To illustrate the applicability of the proposed variation, we obtain results for three well-known optimization problems.
+Among such results, the proposed method yields linear-time $(4+\eps)$-{ap\-prox\-i\-ma\-tions} for the maximum-weight independent set and the minimum dominating set of unit disk graphs, thus bringing significant performance improvements when compared to previous algorithms that achieve the same approximation ratios.
 Finally, we use axis-aligned rectangles to illustrate that the same method may be used to derive linear-time approximations for problems on other geometric intersection graph classes.